FDio/vpp/docs/troubleshooting/reportingissues/reportingissues.rst

     # ulimit -c unlimited
     # echo 2 > /proc/sys/fs/suid_dumpable

+If you start VPP from systemd, you also need to edit /lib/systemd/system/vpp.service and uncomment the "LimitCORE=infinity" line before restarting VPP.

 Vpp core files often appear enormous.
 Gzip typically compresses them to manageable sizes.
 A multi-GByte corefile often compresses to 10-20 Mbytes.